Smana/workshop_kubernetes_2021/docs/02_run_an_application.md

 namespace/foo created
 ```

-And we'll make use of the plugin installed in the previous section to set the default namespace as follows
+And we'll make use of the plugin `ns` installed in the previous section to set the default namespace as follows

 ```console
 $ kubectl ns